buhrmi/inertiax-ui/README.md

 <button onclick={close}>Close</button>
 ```

-Note that there is no `close` function on the modal instance itself as components aren't usually able to unmount themselves.
+Note that `createModal` also returns a `close` function you can call to close the modal programmatically from the parent.

 ### `onclose` callback